-Mr. Steere, a director of Minerals Technologies, is Chairman of the Board and Chief Executive Officer of Pfizer Inc. Dr. Valles, Chairman of the Board and Chief Executive Officer of Minerals Technologies, is a member of the Board of Directors of Pfizer Inc. During 1999, Pfizer Inc. made a series of purchases of calcium carbonate and granular lime from Minerals Technologies totaling approximately \$121,000.
+Mr. Steere, who is a director of Minerals Technologies, is a director and former Chairman and Chief Executive Officer of Pfizer Inc. Dr. Valles, who is a director and former Chairman and Chief Executive Officer of Minerals Technologies, is a member of the Board of Directors of Pfizer Inc. During 2001, Pfizer Inc. made a series of purchases of calcium carbonate and granular lime from Minerals Technologies totaling approximately \$1.16 million.
 These transactions were entered into by Minerals Technologies pursuant to arm's-length negotiations in the ordinary course of business and on terms that we believe to be fair.

-Mr. Golub, a director of Minerals Technologies, is Managing Director and Chief Financial Officer of Lazard Freres & Co.
+Mr. Golub, a director of Minerals Technologies, is Managing Director of Lazard Freres & Co.
 LLC.
 Minerals Technologies has engaged Lazard Freres to provide investment banking services from time to time with respect to a variety of financial matters.
 In addition, Lazard Freres acts as our broker in connection with our ongoing program of repurchases of a portion of our outstanding common stock.
 To obtain this business, Lazard Freres, in an arm's-length transaction, agreed to meet a competitive bid structured as a fixed commission on each share repurchased.